jesslyn1999/Seleksi-2019-Tugas-2/README.md

 gradlew bootrun
 ```

-While running the project, open another terminal and run:
+While running on the project, open another terminal and run:
 ```
 curl "localhost:8080"
 ```